Variations on the $S_n$-module $Lie_n$: Meta theorems

 \section{Meta theorems}

 In this section we review the meta theorem of \cite{Su1} giving formulas for symmetric and exterior powers of modules induced from centralisers, and also further develop these tools in a general setting.
+Some of the results of this section were announced in \cite{SuFPSAC2018}.

 We begin by recalling the following results regarding the sequence of symmetric functions $f_n$ defined in equation (\ref{definef_n}) of Section 1: \begin{prop} \cite[Proposition 3.1]{Su1} Define $F(t)=\sum_{i\geq 1} t^i f_i,$ and define $(\omega F)^{alt}(t)=\sum_{i\geq 1} (-1)^{i-1} t^i\omega(f_i). $ Then